 Reference is made to section D 'Valuation for Solvency Purposes' for more information on the valuation and consolidation differences between IFRS and Solvency II.

-Eligibility, transferability and fungibility of Own Funds
+Eligibility of Own Funds

 NN Schade does not have restrictions affecting eligibility, transferability and fungibility of Own Funds.

 E.2 Solvency Capital Requirement and Minimum Capital Requirement